 LinkedIn continues to evolve at a fast pace – but is your profile still stuck in pre-2013 times?
-I’ve blogged about LinkedIn profile mistakes as well as LinkedIn profile inbound marketing tips and LinkedIn profile tips for 2013.
-It’s been 9 months since that last post and it’s time to provide you all an update aligned with all of LinkedIn’s changes this year.
+I’ve blogged about LinkedIn profile mistakes as well as LinkedIn profile inbound marketing tips.
+It’s time to provide you all an update aligned with all of LinkedIn’s changes.

 Consider your LinkedIn Profile to be equivalent to the front page for the website of you.
 Whatever activity you do on LinkedIn, it will always lead people back to your profile.
 Think of all the time and effort that businesses put into investing into creating a well-branded and strategic website.
 Have you spent even a fraction of that time in thinking about how to create a strong professional LinkedIn profile?